rarible/protocol/docs/overview/union-sdk.md

 ## Installation

 Using SDK should be fast, easy and intuitive - that's for what we're aiming for.
-Below you can see examplary implementation.
+Below you can see an example of implementation.

-1. Install needed packages with npm or yarn
+1. Install required packages using npm or yarn.
-   For most of the projects, apart of RaribleSDK we'll also need web3
+   For most of the projects, apart of the Rarible SDK we'll also need web3.

 ```
 npm install -D @rarible/sdk